 By some estimates, more than nine million men and women around the world use heroin.
-Unfortunately, not all of those individuals receive the right care for recovery.
-It’s critical to recognize a heroin addiction, understand its risks and find the right treatment for lasting sobriety.
+The best way to combat heroin addiction is through professional addiction treatment.
+Unfortunately, not all of these individuals receive the right care for recovery.
+The heroin epidemic increasingly gets worse each year.
+It’s critical to recognize a heroin addiction, understand its risks, and find the right addiction treatment services at a women’s addiction treatment center for lasting sobriety.

 The Signs of a Heroin Addiction

 Using heroin, even occasionally, is fraught with risk.
 Since heroin is such a highly addictive substance, even trying it once can lead to addiction.
 However, a full-fledged addiction may be easier to recognize.
 The signs of heroin addiction may be physical, behavioral, or even financial in nature.
 The heroin withdrawal symptoms can be another obvious sign of heroin addiction.
 Additionally, it is important to learn and understand heroin overdose symptoms if you suspect someone you love is using heroin.

 Some of the most obvious signs of an addiction to heroin are physical.
 Because of this, it can be increasingly difficult to hide an addiction over time.
 Some of the most common signs include:

 - Chronically runny nose

 - Always wearing long sleeves, even in hot weather

 - Rapid or unexplained weight loss

 Not all signs of heroin addiction are physical, however.
 Often, an addiction will drastically change an individual’s behavior.
 An addiction can also change the way that he or she interacts with others, and can disrupt responsibilities.

 In addition, addiction can also negatively impact life in terms of career.
 Retaining a job, and performing well, isn’t easy when struggling with addiction.
 Losing a job, ending a serious relationship, or going into debt may all signal an addiction to heroin.